-The Directors meet at least once each term, a minimum of three times per year.
-Founding Members are also invited to attend each of these three meetings as well as an annual meeting which includes: Founding Members, Directors and all LGB members.
-The three committees, finance, site and buildings and personnel meet 3 or more times a year and report back to the full directors.
+The Trustees meet at least once each term, a minimum of three times per year.
+Founding Members are also invited to attend each of these meetings as well as an annual meeting, which includes Founding Members, Trustees and all committee members.
+The four committees including; finance and personnel, site and buildings, heath and safety, and standards and curriculum, meet 3 or more times a year and report back to the full Board.

 The Board establishes an overall framework for the governance of the three Academies and the MAT, determining membership, terms of reference policy and procedure.
-It receives reports for discussion and it monitors the activities of Waycroft, Wicklea and Woodlands through fortnightly written reports from the Heads of School.
+It receives reports for discussion and it monitors the activities of Waycroft, Wicklea and Woodlands through the minutes of meetings and verbal reports from the Heads of School.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.